William C. Campbell (scientist): Biography

 Campbell was born in Ramelton, County Donegal, Ireland, in 1930, the third son of R. J. Campbell, a farm supplier.
 He studied at Trinity College, Dublin with James Desmond Smyth, graduating in 1952 with first class honours in Zoology.
 He then attended the University of Wisconsin–Madison on a Fulbright Scholarship, earning his PhD degree in 1957 for work on the liver fluke, a parasite affecting sheep.

 From 1957 to 1990 Campbell worked at Merck Institute for Therapeutic Research, and from 1984 to 1990 he was a Senior Scientist and Director with Assay Research and Development.
 He became a US citizen in 1964.
 One of his discoveries while at Merck was the fungicide thiabendazole, used to treat potato blight, historically a scourge of Ireland.
 Thiabendazole is also used to treat trichinosis in humans.

 Campbell is best known for his work on parasitic diseases.
-Japanese microbiologist Satoshi Ōmura isolated and cultured many varieties of natural soil-based bacteria from the group Streptomyces.
+Japanese microbiologist Satoshi Ōmura isolated and cultured wide varieties of natural soil-based bacteria from the group Streptomyces.
 Campbell led a team at Merck in studying Ōmura's cultures and examining their effectiveness in treating parasites in domestic and farm animals.
 From a sample of Streptomyces avermitilis, naturally occurring in soil, he derived a macrocyclic lactone.
 After further modification, it was named ivermectin (generic) or Mectizan.

 In 1978, having identified a successful treatment for a type of worms affecting horses, Campbell realised that similar treatments might be useful against related types of worms that affect humans.
 In 1981, Merck carried out successful Phase 1 treatment trials in Senegal and France on river blindness.
 Taken orally, the drug paralyses and sterilises the parasitic worm that causes the illness.
 Merck went on to study the treatment of elephantiasis.
 The research of Satoshi Ōmura, William Campbell, and their co-workers created a new class of drugs for the treatment of parasites.